Arslan-SE/vSphere-Provider-Demo/README.md

 # Terraform vSphere Module

-For Virtual Machine Provisioning with (Linux).
+For Virtual Machine Provisioning using the vSphere Provider.

 1. Set the vSphere Environment Variables: